-- Faculty members may offer JD and/or LLM students the opportunity to work as research assistants (RAs) for monetary compensation or, if the professor deems it appropriate based on the nature of the work, for academic credit.
+- Full-time faculty members may offer JD and/or LLM students the opportunity to work as research assistants (RAs) for monetary compensation or, if the professor deems it appropriate based on the nature of the work, for academic credit.

 - The decision of whether an RA assignment will be for academic credit or monetary compensation must be made before the assignment commences.
 Faculty members may only offer an RA position for credit if they also offer the same position for monetary compensation, allowing the student to elect whichever they prefer.
 (The same would not be true in reverse; faculty could offer an RA position for monetary compensation but not for credit because the work involved did not meet the standards for awarding academic credit.)
 It may not be changed from credit-earning to monetary once work has begun under any circumstances, including if an RA fails to meet the requirements for earning the credit(s).
 Per federal regulations, I-9s must be completed within three days of hire and time worked for pay must be reported in real time.
 As such, retroactive employment is not permitted.
 Student R.A.s who work for monetary compensation need to comply with a number of administrative requirements that are set forth in http://www.law.nyu.edu/hr/hiringstudents

 - All credits earned for RA work must be graded on a credit/fail basis.

 - For RA work to qualify for academic credit, a student must do enough work to earn at least one academic credit, which requires a minimum of 45 hours of work.
 Except for the special circumstance noted below for Summer 2021, work must be performed during the school year for fall or spring RA positions, and work must be performed during the summer.
 The work does not need to be completed in a single semester; it can be spread across semesters or even across academic years.